-The difference between simple and complex tissue appears in areas such as composition, functions, etc. In plants, there are two types of tissues; meristematic tissue and permanent tissue.
+In plants, there are two types of tissues: meristematic tissue and permanent tissue.
 Meristematic tissues are responsible for forming new tissues by adding cells to the plant body.
 Thus, they maintain the plant growth.
-Meristematic tissues are mainly found in the growing regions; the tip of the stem and the tip of the root.
-The meristematic tissues form the permanent tissues.
-The bulk of the plant body is formed from permanent tissues.
-The three characteristic features of permanent tissues include; (a) cells are larger and possess thin cell walls, (b) nucleus is small and contains less cytoplasm, and (c) cells do not undergo cellular division.
-Based on the composition of cell types, permanent tissues are divided into two categories; simple and complex tissues.
-The difference between simple and complex tissue will be discussed in this article.
+Meristematic tissues are mainly present in the growing regions such as the tip of the stem and roots.
+Meristematic tissues form permanent tissues.
+Permanent tissues make the bulk of the plant.
+Permanent tissues possess larger cells and thin cell walls; their nucleus is small and contains less cytoplasm.
+Moreover, their cells do not undergo cellular division.
+Based on the composition of cell types, permanent tissues have two categories as simple and complex tissues.
+The difference between simple and complex tissue appears in areas such as composition, functions, etc.

 What is Simple Tissue?